Are you considering remortgaging your property and would like to be guided through the process by experienced remortgaging solicitors?

 To beat an increase in interest rates

 Whether remortgaging is right for you will depend on several factors.
 If your new mortgage is with the same lender, the process can often be a very simple case of signing new paperwork, in which case there is little reason not to switch.

 If you are moving to a new lender however, the steps you need to take will be much more akin to the process you went through when first buying the property.
-Your new lender will require a valuation, may require searches and will expect your solicitor to carry out adequate due diligence on the property.
+Your new lender will require a valuation, may require searches (or no search indemnity insurance) and will expect your remortgaging solicitors to carry out adequate due diligence on the property.